-Federated Learning[ii]: The core idea of federated learning is very similar to distributed learning, because we’re not trying to train our model with all of the data at once, but instead are training it on subsets of it.
-This is quite a powerful method as long as we can effectively train and improve the model on separate devices while holding different subsets of data and gradually improve it.
+Federated Learning: The core idea of federated learning is very similar to distributed learning, because the model is training on subsets of the data.
+This is quite a powerful method providing we can effectively train and improve the model on separate devices while holding different subsets of data and gradually improve it.

-Another important feature of PATE is that we’re
+Another important feature of PATE is the continuous

-continuously training our downstream ‘student’ model using this ‘noisy’ data
+training of the downstream ‘student’ model using this ‘noisy’ data and finally

-and finally showing the user not the ‘teacher’ models, but rather the ‘student’
+showing the user not the ‘teacher’ models, but rather the ‘student’ ones, which

-ones, which ensures that sensitive/personal data is not revealed during
+ensures that sensitive/personal data is not revealed during inference phase.

 We would love to hear your thoughts on this series.
 Please feel free to respond here with comments/questions/other feedback.